-Additionally, TEM modes also require that the second condition in Eq.~\xref{consistency-condition} holds identically, $b_0 = \omega b_z/k= v b_z$, which can be fulfilled if $\omega/k = v= \text{constant}$, given that $b_0$ and $\bb$ are assumed to be constant parameters.
-Eventually, Eq.~\xref{ik2-tem} implies that the electric and magnetic fields must be orthogonal to each other and to the propagation direction within the waveguide as it should be for a TEM mode: \be \ep = v \bp \times \z. \ee Before proceeding further, we should discuss the feasibility of the condition $b_0 = \omega b_z/k= v b_z$.
+Equations \xref{dispersion-relation} and \xref{b0bz} are necessary for TEM mode propagation in this setup, enforcing the consistency between Faraday’s and Ampère-Maxwell’s laws for transverse fields.
+In a guide filled with a linear, isotropic, and homogeneous medium, such consistency requires dispersionless TEM propagation ($\omega = vk$) \cite{griffiths,jackson}.
+Our results extend this condition to materials exhibiting axion electrodynamics, where TEM propagation further imposes $b_0 = v b_z$.
+In this regime, Eq.~\xref{ik2-tem} implies that the electric and magnetic fields must be orthogonal to each other and to the propagation direction within the waveguide as it should be for a TEM mode: \be \ep = v \bp \times \z. \ee

+Before proceeding further, we should discuss the feasibility of the condition $b_0 = \omega b_z/k= v b_z$.
 Recall that in WSMs, $2\hbar b_0$ is the energy gap ($\sim$ chemical potential difference) while $2b_z$ represents the shift in momentum space (along $z$) between two Weyl nodes.
 Therefore, to satisfy the condition above, tuning of one or both parameters may be in order.
 This can be accomplished in practice with applied magnetization/magnetic field, pressure and so forth (see, for instance, Refs.~\cite{PRResearch-1-032044R-2019,Nat-Comm-15-1467-2024}).
 Indeed, even huge variations in $b$-parameters could be achieved by suitable thermal fluctuations, at least in a specific class of WSMs like the compound Cd\textsubscript{2}Re\textsubscript{2}O\textsubscript{7}, as reported in Ref.~\cite{PRB-105-L081117-2022}.

 \textit{Results and Discussion.} In the following, we explicitly discuss three waveguide geometries that support TEM modes under the application of a uniform magnetic field, $\bbold_\text{ext} = B_0 \z$, as long as the guide is filled by a core material with $b_0 = v b_z$.
 In this situation, Maxwell's equations now read: